adtzlr/felupe-paper/paper/paper.md

 ```

 # Examples
 The documentation of FElupe contains many interactive tutorials and examples.
 Resulting deformed solid bodies of selected examples are shown in Fig. 1.
-Several scientific publications include computational results of FElupe, e.g. XX, YY.
+Several scientific publications include computational results of FElupe, e.g. [@dutzler2021], [@torggler2023].

 # References